How Jockeys maintain their Weight and Fitness

 The distance of a racecourse varies up and down the country, but the majority are around 1 mile and 6 furlongs, equivalent to 2,800 metres.
 After this jog, they will weigh themselves and hope they are below the maximum allowance.
 If they are not quite there, they will be likely to have to do another lap of the track.

-Not only is cardiovascular training important for jockeys, but they also have to lift some weights at least twice a week to ensure they have strong arms.
-They will work on their biceps and triceps specifically as these are the muscles which will be called upon when they are driving their horses to the line in a close finish.
+Not only is cardiovascular training necessary for jockeys, but they also have to lift some weights at least twice a week to ensure they have strong arms.
+They will work on their biceps and triceps individually as these are the muscles that will be called upon when they are driving their horses to the line in a close finish.

 If you are thinking about training to become a jockey, look out for one of the horse racing schools provided by the British Horse Racing Authority.
-Injuries are common amongst jockeys so do bear the risks in mind before setting out to what can be a very rewarding career in the sport.
+Injuries are common amongst jockeys, so do bear the risks in mind before setting out to what can be a rewarding career in the sport.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Enda McElhinney is a sports enthusiast, with a passion for Horse Racing.
 Away from the racetrack, Enda enjoys researching the sports science behind racing and the training regimes that exist within a sport.